gomycode-engineering/react-state-ws-solution/README.md

 ## Requirement

+Create a component Todo
-Create a project using create-react-app.
+Create a component TodoList
-Transform the App.js into a class based component Implement a state for this class containing a Person ={ fullName,bio, imgSrc, profession} and a boolean show Add a button that toggle the show state and when the state show is true the person profile appear Implement a life cycle method that when the component render it increment a timer state every second hint :use the setInterval method
+The state should be in the app.js
+Passing the state to the child (TodoList) for rendering Create the component AddTask (it manipulate the state in the app)